 \section{Introduction}

-Full waveform inversion (FWI), proposed by \citet{Lailly_1983_SIP} and \citet{Tarantola_1984_ISR,Tarantola_1984_LIS}, is a high-resolution seismic imaging technique that iteratively minimizes the misfit between the observed seismic data and the synthetic data modelled according to the wave equation.
-The non-linearity of FWI objective function demands a good starting model with accurate background information and high-quality data including sufficient low-frequency content and good signal-to-noise ratio to ensure that the numerical optimization converges to the true solution \citep{Bunks_1995_MSW}.
-By verifying exactly the wave-equation constraints at the current inexact velocity model, such reduced-model optimization suffers from local minima, preventing convergence to the global minimum for various reasons.
-For example, once the phase error is larger than half of the local wavelength, FWI will be trapped into a local minimum, which is known as cycle-skipping issue \citep{Virieux_2010_OFWI}.
+Full waveform inversion (FWI), proposed by \citet{Lailly_1983_SIP} and \citet{Tarantola_1984_ISR,Tarantola_1984_LIS}, is a high-resolution seismic imaging technique that iteratively minimizes the misfit between the observed seismic data and the synthetic data modelled from the wave equation.
+Due to its high non-linearity, successful FWI often requires a good starting model with accurate background information, high-quality data with sufficient low-frequency content \citep{Bunks_1995_MSW}.
+This is partially because the searching space of this inverse problem is reduced to the model space only, while the wavefield is the numerically exact solution to the wave equation.
+A consequence of this reduced formulation of inversion is the local minima issue that presents FWI from converging to the global minimum.
+One typical phenomenon coming from the local minima issue is cycle skipping, that the phases between observed and synthetic seismograms are larger than half of the period \citep{Virieux_2009_OFW}.

-In order to overcome these issues, significant effort has been performed, with the aim to enlarge the basin of the attraction of the misfit function while mitigating the strong dependence of the inversion to an accurate initial model.
-In order to obtain a reliable initial macro-model before moving to a high-resolution reconstruction, \citet{Luo_1991_WETc} developed the wave-equation travel-time inversion using the correlation between the observed data and synthetic data to measure and decrease time shifts of the seismic phase events, while the pairing is supposed to be correct. \citet{Bunks_1995_MSW} highlighted the importance of low-frequency content in driving FWI out of local minima, therefore suggesting a multiscale inversion strategy which has become a common practice of the processing workflow in seismic imaging. \citet{Shin_2008_WIL} developed the Laplace domain FWI which highlights the early arrivals and damped the late reflections in retrieving a reliable macro model \citep{Shin_2008_CBB}.
-Dynamic wrapping \citep{Hale_2013_DWS,Ma_2013_WRT} was proposed to utilize the structural similarity to better identify and match seismic events.
-This can be achieved at each step of the optimization.
+In order to overcome these issues, significant effort has been performed with the aim to enlarge the basin of the attraction of the misfit functional, while mitigating the strong dependence of the inversion to an accurate initial model.
+In order to obtain a reliable initial macro-model, \citet{Luo_1991_WETc} developed the wave-equation travel-time inversion using the cross-correlation between the observed and synthetic data to measure and decrease the time shifts of the events. \citet{Bunks_1995_MSW} highlighted the importance of low-frequency content in driving FWI out of local minima, therefore suggesting a multiscale inversion strategy which has become a common practice of the workflow. \citet{Shin_2008_WIL} developed the Laplace domain FWI which highlights the early arrivals and damps the late reflections in retrieving a reliable macro model \citep{Shin_2008_CBB}.